MaeRaDP/403_CMPUTPSYCH/Assignment5/README.md

 #-stimulus names (and stimulus extensions, if images) *
 #-stimulus properties like size, orientation, location, duration *
 #-start message text *
+startMsg = "Hello!
+Welcome to the experiment!
+Please press any button to begin."

 #=====================
 #PREPARE CONDITION LISTS